History | Culture | Ancestry

 “General MacDonald, Let us be friends henceforth.
 You have behaved valiantly and have rendered me the greatest services throughout the entire campaign.
 On the battlefield of your glory, where I owe you so large a part of yesterday’s success, I make you a Marshal of France.
 You have long deserved it.”

-MacDonald was the first French Marshal to be created on the field of battle and he graciously asked Napoleon to let the rewards be distributed equally among the men of his corp.
+MacDonald was the first French Marshal to be created on the field of battle and he graciously asked Napoleon to let the rewards be distributed equally among the men of his corps.
 Napoleon said that he could not refuse him and in further recognition of his services he soon afterwards awarded MacDonald the Grand Eagle of the Legion of Honor, the title of Duke of Taranto and 60,000 francs.

 Following the Battle of Wagram, MacDonald was made the Governor of Gratz, a role which he undertook with such distinction that the city wanted to pay him 200,000 Francs when he left, an offer which he refused.
 MacDonald was then made the Commander of the French army in Catalonia, and also the Governor-General of the principality.
 MacDonald had serious objections to the manner in which the French were fighting the war in Spain, which had degenerated into a brutal war between French regulars and Spanish guerrilla fighters.
 Putting aside his objections, he took up the role and met with mixed success.
 He was defeated at the Battle of Pla in 1811, but later took Figueras after a 4 month siege.
 Both of these battles were typical of the Spanish War in which large numbers of French troops and resources were tied down by relatively small numbers of elusive Spanish troops.
 Following the siege of Figueras, MacDonald experienced a sever case of gout, followed by fever.
 He asked to be transferred and returned to Paris, unable to walk without the assistance of crutches.

-MacDonald recovered in time to be present at the French invasion of Russia in 1812, in which he commanded the X Corp and the left wing of the Grand Army.
-This Corp was a multinational formation, comprising Poles, Bavarians, Westphalians and Prussians.
+MacDonald recovered in time to be present at the French invasion of Russia in 1812, in which he commanded the X Corps and the left wing of the Grand Army.
+This Corps was a multinational formation, comprising Poles, Bavarians, Westphalians and Prussians.
 Initially the invasion met with little resistance and MacDonald was able to defend the flank of Napoleon’s invasion by routing a Russian Army near Riga in present day Latvia.
 Despite his Prussian infantry playing a major part in the victory, MacDonald started to become suspicious of them after they less than enthusiastically undertook his order to pursue and capture the defeated Russians.

 After a series of battles Napoleon went on to capture Moscow, which had been completely abandoned by the Russians.
 After Moscow had been under occupation for three days, the city was set alight by a handful of Russians who had stayed behind to prepare the trap.
 The resulting fire destroyed 80% of the mostly wooden city and came as a terrible shock to the morale of the French army.
 Tsar Alexander continued to ignore all calls for surrender from Napoleon and with the French army now camped in a ruined city Napoleon had no choice but to retreat, which the Grand Army began in October 1812.